geoffreylitt/convivial-paper/paper.md

 Wildcard is currently an early research prototype, with incomplete features and limited coverage of sites.
 We plan to continue privately testing the system with our own use cases, and then to release the tool publicly, enabling other programmers to contribute site adapters and other plugins.
 Ultimately, we hope that Wildcard makes modifying websites into a natural part of using the web, as ubiquitous as using spreadsheets in everyday computing.

-# Demos
+# Demo: booking a trip with Wildcard

-To get a sense of how it feels to use Wildcard, let's see an example of using it to help with booking a trip using the travel sites Airbnb and Expedia.
+To get a sense of how it might feel to use Wildcard, let's see an example of someone using it to help with booking a trip on the travel sites Airbnb and Expedia.

-## Sorting and filtering

 The user starts by opening up the Airbnb search listings page to look for a place to stay.
 The page looks nice and mostly works well, but is missing some key features.
 As mentioned before, this page doesn't allow the user to sort by price.
 It also doesn't let them filter by user rating.
 Using Wildcard, the user can add these small features, while leaving the page's design and the rest of its functionality unchanged.